petersonwsantos/windows_desktop_packages/README.md

 Role Windows Desktop Packages
 ==============================

-This ansible role is responsible for installing programs on the network's desktops, using the chocolatey package manager.
+This Ansible Role install programs on the network's desktops using the chocolatey package manager.

 Requirements
 ------------